EconometricInstitute/feb22012-programming-website/data/week7/4-packages.md

 Packages are practically directories in which the source code files are organised.

 IDEs offer existing tools for package management.
 Up until this point, we have only created classes and interfaces in the default package of the Source Packages folder of the project.
-You can create a new package in NetBeans by right-clicking on the Source Packages section (which contains the project's packages), and then selecting *New -&gt; Java Package...*.
+You can create a new package in IntelliJ by right clicking ont he sources and choosing *new package*.

 You can create classes inside a package in the same way you can in the default package.
 Below we create the class `Program` in the newly created package `library`.